post mortem interval

 determination of the post mortem interval - is it possible?

-'Determination of death time by the pathologist is seldom useful as evidence in criminal procedings because of the non-predictability of the rate of post mortem changes, the lack of reproducibe standards allowing correlation between post mortem interval and a post mortem change, and a wide variation in opinions when confronted with the same facts.
+'Determination of death time by the pathologist is seldom useful as evidence in criminal procedings because of the non-predictability of the rate of post mortem changes, the lack of reproducible standards allowing correlation between post mortem interval and a post mortem change, and a wide variation in opinions when confronted with the same facts.
 It is a subjective opinion and little weight should be placed on it'

 Michael Pollanen at the Goudge Inquiry into Forensic Paediatric Pathology in Ontario

-Any determination of the post mortem interval, base on an examination of the body, must necessarily be made with extreme caution, and requires the pathologist to assess the overall appearance of changes to the body in order to give an overall assessment of the likely timeframe involved.
+Any determination of the post mortem interval, based on an examination of the body, must necessarily be made with extreme caution, and requires the pathologist to assess the overall appearance of changes to the body in order to give an overall assessment of the likely timeframe involved.
 However, due to the numerous variables involved, such a pathological opinion is an approximation of the likely time since death, and the only valid opinion that can realistically be given is that an individual died at some time between that time when they were last seen alive (by a relaible, disinterested witness) and the time when their body was discovered.

 - Fechner G, Koops E, Henssge C. Cessation of livor in defined pressure conditions.
 Zeitschrift fur Rechtsmedizin 1984; 93:283-287